adityapurigithub/adityapurigithub/README.md

 - 👋 Hi, I’m @Aditya Puri
 - 👀 I’m interested in FULL STACK WEB DEVELOPMENT
 - 🌱 I’m currently learning REACT JS and NODE JS
-- 💞️ I’m looking to collaborate on Loading....Please Wait.....
+- 💞️ I’m looking to collaborate as a Frontend or FullStack Developer
 - 📫 How to reach me https://www.linkedin.com/in/aditya-puri-a92771202/

 <!---